 Google’s Chrome browser offers a lot of features that make it the best browser in the world.
-For instance, you can restart Chrome without losing previous opened Tabs, disable Google Chrome Automatic Updates in Windows 10 Computer, create your own Google Chrome theme online, backup & restore saved passwords in the browser, and so on.
+For instance, you can restart Chrome without losing previously opened Tabs, disable Google Chrome Automatic Updates on Windows 10 Computer, create your own Google Chrome theme online, backup & restore saved passwords in the browser, and so on.

 In this post, we will learn the following topics:-

-- Enable or Disable Reading List in Google Chrome browser
+- Enable or Disable Reading List in the Google Chrome browser

-- Manage or Use Reading List Webpages in Google Chrome browser
+- Manage or Use Reading List Webpages in the Google Chrome browser

 How to Enable or Disable Reading List in Google Chrome browser?